Is Turmeric Safe for Dogs?

 When it comes to holistic healing, we are often tempted to head to our nearest all-natural store to look for cure-alls.
 But, you may already have a key ingredient to give your pet a better life right inside of your spice cabinet: Turmeric.

 If you’ve ever had a bowl of yellow curry, you’ve consumed turmeric.
 It’s a spice used for its earthy, spicy flavor.
 Little did you know, you were actually ingesting something therapeutic.

 According to Advances in Experimental Medicine and Biology, curcumin has been shown to exhibit the following properties and help with these conditions:

 Turmeric Treating Osteoarthritis

 As the body digests turmeric root, curcumin (a compound inside the root), enters the bloodstream.
-Curcumin fights inflammatory effects in the body reducing the effects of osteoarthritis at the cellular level.
-A study found that ingredients in turmeric, like curcumin, are as effective in treating osteoarthritis as many conventional pharmaceutical medications, and the ingredients in turmeric caused fewer negative side-effects.
+Curcumin fights inflammation in the body, reducing the effects of osteoarthritis at the cellular level.
+A study found that ingredients in turmeric, like curcumin, are as effective in treating osteoarthritis as many conventional pharmaceutical medications, and the ingredients in turmeric caused fewer negative side effects.
 The benefits of turmeric go beyond just stopping the pain of arthritis.